GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

 We have now generated a file with coverage information for every base.

 ### Step 2: Detect the single nucleotide variants (SNVs)
 Identify SNVs using bcftools call.
-We have to specify ploidy with the flag `--ploidy`, which is one for the haploid E. coli. -m allows for multiallelic and rare-variant calling, -v tells the program to output variant sites only (not every site in the genome), and -o specifies where to write the output file:
+We have to specify ploidy with the flag `--ploidy`, which is one for the haploid *E. coli*. -m allows for multiallelic and rare-variant calling, -v tells the program to output variant sites only (not every site in the genome), and -o specifies where to write the output file:

 !!! terminal "script"